Ssenyondoambrose/gitar/README.md

     GIT branch-lists all the current branches in current repository GIT remote - it is used to connect your local repository to remote servers GIT  reset -it deletes a branch on your remote repository.
+    GIT tag- it is used to give thanks to the specified commit